karla-gomes-souza/udacity-project1/README.md

 corresponds to the linear regression model used to predict the average score of all subjects.

 ### Results
-The main findings can be found [here].
+The main findings can be found [here](https://medium.com/@sgomes.karla/this-is-why-some-students-perform-better-than-others-3d726c50e26d).

 ### Licensing, Authors, Acknowledgements
 The license of the data is unknown.
 More information about the dataset can be found [here](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams)